newvogue/readen/QWEN.md

-# ReadEn Project Context
+# Readen Project Context

 ## Project Overview

-ReadEn is a lightweight, self-hosted EPUB reader that allows users to read EPUB books one chapter at a time.
+Readen is a lightweight, self-hosted EPUB reader that allows users to read EPUB books one chapter at a time.
 It's designed to make it easy to copy and paste chapter contents to an LLM (Large Language Model) for interactive reading experiences.
 The project has both a legacy implementation and a newer backend implementation using modern Python web technologies.

 The project was originally "90% vibe coded" to demonstrate how to read books together with LLMs, as referenced by Andrej Karpathy's tweet about reading with LLMs.

 ## Project Structure

 ```
-ReadEn/
+Readen/
 ├── backend/           # Modern FastAPI-based backend implementation
 │   └── app/
 │       ├── __init__.py